Safeguards, Co-Benefits & SDGs

 • Projects must ensure that benefits (e.g., job creation, capacity building, financial returns, land access) are equitably distributed and accessible to all genders.

-• Projects should also disclose from where, and to what extent, they are using frameworks to monitor gender-related impacts. e.g. W+ frameworks, UN Women frameworks, country-specific frameworks.
+• Projects must also disclose from where, and to what extent, they are using frameworks to monitor gender-related impacts, if used (e.g. W+ frameworksarrow-up-right, UN Women frameworksarrow-up-right, country-specific frameworks).

 Community Benefits